Electric Bus Depots & Fleet Charging

 "We already have FLIR."

-FLIR vs. AVIAN: What You Actually Need for Industrial Thermal Monitoring
+FLIR vs. AVIAN for Industrial Thermal Monitoring

 If you're looking into thermal monitoring for your facility, you've probably come across FLIR.
 They're the biggest name in thermal imaging, and for good reason.
 They make excellent cameras.